girishji/re2/README.md

 ## Usage

-re2 provides three types of regular-expression functions: - Find the presence of a pattern in string - Extract matched substrings - Replace (substitute) matched substrings
+re2 provides three types of regular-expression functions:

+-   Find the presence of a pattern in string
-Regular expression patterns can be pre-compiled and reused.
+-   Extract substrings that match a pattern
+-   Replace matched groups

 All functions take a vector of strings as argument.
-Regular-expression pattern is also vectorized.
+Regular-expression patterns can be compiled, and reused for performance.

+Here are the primary verbs of re2:

 1.  `re2_detect(x, pattern)` finds if a pattern is present in string